kianwasabi/SunnyBoy/README.md

 # Web-Application Project #1 Weather Information!
 A Weather Application that is connected to the OpenWeather API displays weather information and administers and controls several ioT clients.

-## Project Status:
-IN PROGRESS

-## Built with:
-Flask
-SQLite3
-http/css

 ## Idea:
 Managment of multiple Devices via Rest API
 Web Application